ASF Talks 2018 was a huge success!

 - David Luhnow (‘86)

 Sonia has been a devoted volunteer throughout her life.
-A graduate from Universidad Iberoamericana and Harvard University, she has served as a volunteer in the Museum of Memoria y Tolerancia as a guide, fundraiser and as a crucial curator for the Armenian genocide showroom over the past 12 years.
+A graduate from Universidad Iberoamericana with a major on Psychology, she has served as a volunteer in the Museum of Memoria y Tolerancia for over 12 years as a guide, fundraiser and as a curator in 2015 of the 100th Year Anniversary of the Armenian genocide special exhibit, and other activities.
 Coming from a family victim of the atrocities of the Armenian genocide after World War I, Sonia has dedicated her life to communicate a message of hope and to educate others about the importance of tolerance and diversity.
 Sonia’s family found in ASF a home where they could share their interest of volunteerism and appreciate the importance of the English language which in times of the Armenian genocide it saved her grandfather’s life.
 Sonia had two sons that graduated from ASF.

 Mauricio Culebro holds a mayor in economics by Universidad Iberoamericana and an MBA from Southern Methodist University.
 He serves as the President of Club América.
 After Georgetown Prep, he attended ASF where he quickly became part of the community.
 Although he wasn’t a member of the Math Club, it was all about the books and playing soccer team where he learned the importance of teamwork and humility.
 When he was a Senior, one of his many talents was being recognized as ¨best dressed¨.
 He graduated in the class of 1997.
 He and his wife Andre have two kids who attend kindergarten - hopefully one day they will be members of the Math Club!